 Preventing Teen Car Crashes

-Reductions in rates of teen car crashes are one benefit gaining a great deal of attention.
+Reductions in rates of teen motor vehicle crashes are one benefit gaining a great deal of attention.
 According to a recent CDC study, researchers found a 70% drop in car crashes involving teen drivers at one school after the start time was delayed 80 minutes.
-Preventing teen car crashes could become a strong reason for schools to delay start times.
+Preventing teen car crashes could become a primary reason for schools to delay start times.